Local Projections vs. VARs: Lessons From Thousands of DGPs: Details on estimation procedures

-\citet{Hansen2016} proposes a data-dependent procedure for averaging across impulse responses estimates produced by a collection of different AR and VAR models with different lag lengths.
-The averaging weights are then chosen to minimize an estimate of the MSE of the resulting averaged estimator.
-Formally, let $\hat{\delta}_h(r)$ denote the un-normalized, least-squares recursive impulse response estimate at some horizon $h$ for model $r=1,\dots,R$.
-We then consider $R=40$ candidate models: First, univariate AR models for $y_t$ with lag lengths from $p=1$ up to $p=20$; and second, VAR models in $w_t$ with lag lengths from $p=1$ up to $p=20$.\footnote{For simplicity, $\hat{\Sigma}$ is fixed at the $p=20$ VAR estimate, and it is treated as known without error, as in \citet{Hansen2016}.} The VAR model averaging estimator is given by $\sum_{r=1}^R \hat{\omega}_r \hat{\delta}_h(r)$, where the weights $\lbrace \hat{\omega}_r \rbrace_{r=1}^R$ are chosen to minimize the data-dependent approximated MSE estimate $\hat{M}(\omega_1,\dots,\omega_R) \approx E[T(\sum_{r=1}^R \omega_r \hat{\delta}_h(r)-\delta_h)^2]$, subject to the constraints that all weights are nonnegative and $\sum_{r=1}^R \omega_r=1$.
-Details of the MSE estimate are given in \citet[Section 6]{Hansen2016}.\footnote{The object of interest, $\hat{\delta}_h(r)$, is a scalar, which allows us to omit the weighting matrix required in the MSE estimate in \citet{Hansen2016}.} To go from the un-normalized weighted impulse response estimate $\sum_{r=1}^R \hat{\omega}_r \hat{\delta}_h(r)$ to the desired relative impulse response, we divide by the least-squares impact impulse response estimate of $i_t$ with respect to the identified shock, computed using the Cholesky decomposition of $\hat{\Sigma}$ in the VAR(20) model.
+\paragraph{VAR model averaging.} \citet{Hansen2016} proposes a data-dependent procedure for averaging across impulse responses estimates produced by a collection of different AR and VAR models with different lag lengths.
+Let $\hat{\delta}_h(r)$ denote the un-normalized, least-squares recursive impulse response estimate at some horizon $h$ for model $r=1,\dots,R$.
+We estimate $\hat{\delta}_h(r)$ from $R=40$ candidate models: first, univariate AR models for $y_t$ with lag lengths from $p=1$ up to $p=20$; and second, VAR models in $w_t$ with lag lengths from $p=1$ up to $p=20$.
+As in \citet{Hansen2016}, the variance-covariance matrix of innovations $\Sigma$ and thus the impact effect $\delta_0$ are fixed across candidate models and treated as known without error.\footnote{To match the impact effect estimate in our benchmark method of least-squares VAR, we use $\hat{\Sigma}$ from the $p=4$ VAR estimate as the true value across all the candidate models.} The VAR model averaging estimator is given by $\sum_{r=1}^R \hat{\omega}_r \hat{\delta}_h(r)$, where the weights $\lbrace \hat{\omega}_r \rbrace_{r=1}^R$ are chosen to minimize the data-dependent approximated MSE estimate $\hat{M}(\omega_1,\dots,\omega_R) \approx E[T(\sum_{r=1}^R \omega_r \hat{\delta}_h(r)-\delta_h)^2]$, subject to the constraints that all weights are nonnegative and $\sum_{r=1}^R \omega_r=1$.
+Details of the MSE estimate are given in \citet[Section 6]{Hansen2016}.\footnote{The object of interest, $\hat{\delta}_h(r)$, is a scalar, which allows us to omit the weighting matrix required in the MSE estimate in \citet{Hansen2016}.} We run this optimization for the weights separately at each impulse response horizon.
+Relative impulse responses \eqref{eq:IRF_IV} are computed by dividing the absolute impulse response by the least-squares VAR(4) impact impulse response estimate of $i_t$ with respect to the identified shock.